Barbara Hershey: 1980s

 Hershey followed Hannah and Her Sisters with back-to-back wins for Best Actress at the Cannes Film Festival for Shy People and for her appearance as anti-apartheid activist Diana Roth in A World Apart (1988).
 Her character in the latter film was based on Ruth First.
 Also in the 1980s, she portrayed Errol Flynn's first wife, actress Lili Damita, in the TV movie adaptation of My Wicked, Wicked Ways: The Legend of Errol Flynn (1985), which was based on Flynn's autobiography.
 She also played the love interest to Gene Hackman's character in the basketball film Hoosiers (1986).

+Hershey collaborated with Martin Scorsese again 16 years after Boxcar Bertha in The Last Temptation of Christ (1988) playing the role Mary Magdalene.
+During the filming of Boxcar Bertha, Hershey had introduced Scorsese to the Nikos Kazantzakis novel on which the latter film was based.
+That collaboration resulted in an Academy Award nomination for the director and a Golden Globe nod for Hershey.

-Barbara Cloud of the Pittsburgh Press gave attribution to Hershey for starting a trend when she had collagen injected into her lips for her role in Beaches (1988).
+Barbara Cloud of the Pittsburgh Press gave credit to Hershey for starting a trend when she reportedly had collagen injected into her lips for her role in Beaches (1988).
 Humorist Erma Bombeck said of the movie, which also starred Bette Midler, "I have no idea what Beaches was all about.
 All I could focus on was Barbara Hershey's lips.
 She looked like she stopped off at a gas station and someone said, 'Your lips are down 30 pounds.
 Better let me hit 'em with some air.